ay3xqa/api-smart-query/frontend/CHAT_FEATURE.md

 ### Tab Navigation
 - **Upload Tab**: Upload and process OpenAPI JSON specifications
-- **Chat Tab**: Interactive AI chat interface for asking questions about your API
+- **Chat Tab**: Browse all available APIs and chat with selected API

 ### Auto-Navigation
-When a user successfully uploads an API specification, they are automatically switched to the Chat tab with the API loaded and ready for questions.
+When a user successfully uploads an API specification, they are automatically switched to the Chat tab with the newly uploaded API pre-selected and ready for questions.

+### API Selection
+The Chat tab displays all available APIs as interactive cards:
+- **Grid Layout**: APIs are shown in a responsive grid (1-3 columns based on screen size)
+- **Card Information**: Each card displays the API name, description, and type
+- **Visual States**:
+  - Unselected: Gray border with hover effect (border turns sapphire blue on hover)
+  - Selected: Sapphire blue border with light blue background
+- **Click to Select**: Click any API card to select it and start chatting

 ## Chat Interface